 Article 7 of the Environmental Law of Costa Rica provides for the formation of "Regional Environmental Councils" under the umbrella of the Ministry of Environment and Energy.
 The Councils are decentralized, regional bodies, created with the participation of civil society for the analysis, discussion and control of environmental activities, programs and projects.
-These councils shall promote-through activities, programs and projects-citizen participation in the analysis and discussion of environmental policies affecting the corresponding regions.
+These councils shall promote-through activities, programs and projects and discussion of environmental policies affecting the corresponding regions.